zikula/zikula-docs/recipes/Set field values automatically.md

 Creation of a part number consisting of the 'current user ID' & timestamp.

-A URL parameter like '&set_partnumber=xyz' is not an option in this case as the user potentially could manipulate the field value, even if the form field is 'read only' or 'hidden'.
+A URL parameter like `&set_partnumber=xyz` is not an option in this case as the user potentially could manipulate the field value, even if the form field is 'read only' or 'hidden'.

 Assuming that a user is only logged in once at a time, the combination of userID & timestamp leads to a unique part number.